vercel/next.js/docs/getting-started.md

 Pages are associated with a route based on their file name.
 For example `pages/about.js` is mapped to `/about`.
 You can even add dynamic route parameters with the filename.

 When using Next.js the filesystem drives most of the routing.
-Every `.js`, `.ts`, or `.tsx` file in the `pages` directory becomes a route that gets automatically processed and rendered.
+Every file ending in `.js`, `.ts`, or `.tsx` under the `pages` directory becomes a route that gets automatically processed and rendered.

 Create a `pages` directory inside your project.